Non-uniqueness of Leray-Hopf solutions for stochastic forced Navier-Stokes equations: Abstract

 \section{Abstract}

-We consider stochastic forced Navier--Stokes equations on $\R^{3}$ starting from zero initial condition.
-The noise is linear multiplicative and the equations are perturbed by an additional body force.
-Based on the ideas of Albritton, Bru\'e and Colombo \cite{ABC22}, we prove non-uniqueness of local-in-time Leray--Hopf solutions as well as joint non-uniqueness in law for solutions on $\R^{+}$.
-In the deterministic setting, we show that the set of forces, for which Leray--Hopf solutions are non-unique, is dense in $L^{1}_{t}L^{2}_{x}$.
-In addition, by a simple controllability argument we show that for every divergence-free initial condition in $L^{2}_{x}$ there is a force so that non-uniqueness of Leray--Hopf solutions holds.
+We study the question of non-uniqueness of Leray--Hopf solutions to stochastic forced Navier--Stokes equations on $\R^{3}$ starting from zero initial condition.
+Specifically, we consider a linear multiplicative noise and the equations are perturbed by an additional body force $f$.
+This type of noise is particularly appealing due to the regularization by noise phenomena established in \cite{RZZ14}, which provides global uniqueness for arbitrary $f\in L^{2}(0,T;H^{s-1})$ for $s>3/2$ with high probability.
+Based on the ideas of Albritton, Bru\'e and Colombo \cite{ABC22}, we prove that there exists a force $f\in L^{1}(0,T;L^{p})$, $p<3$, so that non-uniqueness of local-in-time probabilistically strong Leray--Hopf solutions as well as joint non-uniqueness in law of Leray--Hopf solutions on $\R^{+}$ hold true.
+In the deterministic setting, we show that the set of forces, for which Leray--Hopf solutions are non-unique, is dense in $L^{1}(0,T;L^{2})$.
+In addition, by a simple controllability argument we show that for every divergence-free initial condition in $L^{2}$ there is a force so that non-uniqueness of Leray--Hopf solutions holds.